China-Indonesia Closer Economic Ties: Trade and Investment Opportunities

 New energy vehicles and batteries

 Currently, Indonesia has implemented various fiscal and tax policies to support the development of NEVs and continues to open up to foreign investment.
 Indonesia has a solid automotive industry foundation, with an annual production capacity of 3 million passenger vehicles, accounting for about half of the production in ASEAN countries.
-The establishment of Southeast Asia’s first electric vehicle battery plant in the Karawang Industrial Park marks Indonesia’s emergence as a global supplier of power batteries.
+In July 2024, Hyundai and LG Energy Solution inaugurated Southeast Asia’s first EV battery cell plant, a US$1.1 billion joint venture in Karawang, West Java, with an output of 10 GWh per year, marking Indonesia’s emergence as a global supplier of power batteries.
+Chinese investment in battery manufacturing has accelerated further: in June 2025, CATL broke ground on its battery cell factory in Karawang with an initial production capacity of 6.9 GWh, scheduled to commence operations by late 2026, as part of a broader approximately US$6 billion investment spanning the entire battery value chain in Indonesia.

 As the NEV market continues to expand, the stability and efficiency of the supply chain are crucial.
 Chinese and Indonesian companies are collaborating in the supply chain to optimize procurement, production, and sales networks, which helps enhance the competitiveness of the entire industry chain.